 Once you have made all of your choices and designed your automation, click the “Save” button to finalize your automation.

 Once you save your automation, it will be listed on the automation list view.

 You may also view all of your created automations along with the automations that have been created for the entire company’s Pipedrive account, sort by updated time and apply filters.

 You may edit, delete, or mark automations as active or inactive.
-If an automation is marked as inactive, the trigger and action functions will not occur.
+If an automation is marked as inactive, the trigger and action functions won’t occur.

 Inactive automations are grayed out to allow you to quickly understand which automations are currently active in your Pipedrive account.